 References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-As part of the requirements for any EASA licence, you will need to complete theoretical knowledge exams.
-Which exams
+As part of the application for a private pilot licence, you will need to take and pass exams in the following subject areas:

 To obtain this recommendation, further training may be required.